pingcap/ossinsight/workshop/mini-ossinsight/step-by-step/load-data-to-tidb.md

 ```sql
 SELECT count(*) FROM gharchive_dev.github_events;
 ```
-and try it again a few seconds later, make sure the results are different.
+Try it again after a few seconds, make sure the results are different.

 ```
 mysql> SELECT count(*) FROM gharchive_dev.github_events;